anic17/Newtrodit/README.md

 - Easy to use
 - Fast and light
-- Line and column of cursor
+- Real time position of cursor
 - String finding
 - String replacing
+- ROT13 encoding
+- Line counting

 ## More features to come